LizzyonGit/court_love/README.md

       - You write in a url that you are not authorised to access
       - Something went wrong with a payment

   The messages adapt their width to the content, but there is a max-width set.
-Here is an example of a message whn you add a lesson to your cart:
+Here is an example of a message when you add a lesson to your cart:

   ![toast](docs/features/toast-cart.png)